mehdi-fathi/eloquent-filter/README.md

 ```
 ## Basic Usage

-Add trait to your models.
-You can override this method in your models.
+Add trait to your models.You can override this method in your models.

 ```php
 use Filterable;